Insulin Insensitivity:

 You have insulin in your blood but your cells just won't take up the sugar.

-Then your blood sugar starts to drift up.
+First your blood sugar starts to drift up.
 After a while the elevated blood sugar damages your system and you get diabetes for real.

 After that it is too late and even if you lose weight you are still diabetic.
 So you have to get this under control before that happens.

-So insulin is the bad guy--if you have too much of it.
+So insulin is the bad guy -- if you have too much of it.

 Now, you don't want all this you happen to you.